Zwemvest/kingmaker/docs/Dictionary/Terms/River-Kingdoms-Government.md

 System of rule where the military holds full authority (another [[River-Kingdoms|River Kingdoms]] favorite).
 Formal government: [[Liberthane]], [[Touvette]]
 * **Monarchy:**
 Government where supreme authority is held by one hereditary ruler, typically referred to as a king or queen.
-Many River Kingdom autocrats declare themselves monarchs.
+Many [[River-Kingdoms|River Kingdom]] autocrats declare themselves monarchs.
 Formal government: [[Artume-Realm|Artume]]
 * **Noocracy:**
 Government by the wise, the learned or the scholarly.